Venezuela election to test Chavez's socialist legacy

 CARACAS The late Hugo Chavez's self-declared socialist revolution will be put to the test at a presidential election on Sunday that pits his chosen successor against a younger rival promising change in the nation he polarized.

-Most opinion polls give his protege, acting President Nicolas Maduro, a strong lead over opposition challenger Henrique Capriles thanks to Chavez's endorsement and the surge of grief and sympathy over his death from cancer last month.
+Most opinion polls give his protege, acting President Nicolas Maduro, a strong lead thanks to Chavez's endorsement and the surge of grief and sympathy over his death from cancer last month.

-The candidates closed out official campaigning on Thursday with duelling rallies, both drawing hundreds of thousands of boisterous supporters.
-Taking a page out of Chavez's playbook, a fiery Maduro marched through the streets of the capital draped in a Venezuelan flag and called on voters to follow "commander Chavez as the spiritual guide of the fatherland."

-"I am the son of Chavez," the burly 50-year-old former bus driver shouted to supporters in downtown Caracas.
-"I am ready to be your president."
+Maduro, a burly 50-year-old former bus driver, is promising to be faithful to Chavez's socialist policies and he has copied his former boss' fierce rhetoric throughout the campaign.

+"Do you want one of the rancid bourgeois to win?"
+Maduro shouted at one of his closing rallies.
+"Or do you want a worker, a son of Chavez, a patriot and a revolutionary?
+You decide!"

-Waving posters of the late president, the crowd sang back the campaign slogan, which rhymes in Spanish: "Chavez, I swear to you, I'll vote for Maduro!"
+Waving posters of his late boss, the crowd sang back the campaign slogan: "Chavez, I swear to you, I'll vote for Maduro!"

-Capriles, an energetic 40-year-old state governor, wrapped up his second presidential campaign in seven months - he lost to an ailing Chavez last October - in the nearby city of Barquisimeto, pledging to end the divisive politics of the late president's 14-year rule and the rampant crime that is the top concern of Venezuelans.

-"Those who govern today have never done anything for your security.
-Sunday we're going to choose between life and death," Capriles roared to the crowd.
-"If you want a future, you have to vote for change, for a different government."
+Opposition candidate Henrique Capriles, the 40-year-old governor of Miranda state, says Venezuelans need a change from the divisive politics of Chavez's 14-year rule, and he is hoping a late surge will turn things in his favour.

-At stake is control of the world's biggest crude oil reserves, economic aid to a host of left-leaning governments around Latin America, and the legacy of what Chavez liked to call "21st century socialism" - a mix of hard-left politics, heavy government spending on the poor, and growing state control over the economy.
+At stake is control of the world's biggest crude oil reserves, economic aid to a host of left-leaning governments around Latin America, and the legacy of "Chavismo" socialism.

-The presidential vote will be the first time that Chavez isn't on the ballot in two decades, but in many ways the election is all about him.
-Maduro has cast himself as Chavez's "first apostle" and has sought to emulate his former boss's fiery rhetoric on the campaign trail.

-At every rally, Maduro has played a video of Chavez giving him his blessing in an emotional last speech to the OPEC nation of 29 million people before he succumbed to a two-year battle with cancer on March 5.
+At each of his campaign events, Maduro has played a video of Chavez giving him his blessing in an emotional last speech to the OPEC nation of 29 million people before he succumbed to cancer on March 5.

-Keenly aware of Chavez's cult-like following among the poor, Capriles has spent much of the campaign denying Maduro's claims that he would get rid of the oil-funded social spending that was the cornerstone of the late president's popularity.
-He has also sought to court Chavez supporters by promising to raise wages by 40 percent.

-If Maduro wins, he will face big challenges from day one as he seeks to control the disparate ruling coalition without his predecessor's dominant personality or the robust state finances that helped Chavez win re-election last year.
+If Maduro wins, he will face big challenges from day one as he seeks to control the disparate ruling coalition without his predecessor's dominant personality or the robust state finances that helped the ailing Chavez win re-election just last October.

-Capriles would face an even tougher landscape if he wins.
-Chavez's rule thoroughly transformed Venezuela, and nearly all of the country's institutions - from ministries and government agencies to the military and state oil giant PDVSA - are packed with die-hard Chavez supporters.
+Capriles would face an even tougher landscape if he wins as he would have to try to win over Chavez's millions of ferociously loyal supporters, including suspicious employees at state-run companies that have long been tied to Chavez's movement.

+At every rally, Capriles has rejected Maduro's claims that he plans to cancel the oil-funded social welfare projects, or slum "missions", that were a high-profile cornerstone of the late president's popularity with the poor.

-Capriles touched a nerve with scathing attacks on Maduro and others whom he denounced as "skin-deep revolutionaries."
-He accused them of betraying Chavez's legacy by filling their pockets while paying only lip service to his ideology.
+Capriles has drawn blood with scathing attacks on Maduro and others whom he denounces as "skin-deep revolutionaries."
+He accuses them of betraying Chavez's legacy by filling their pockets while paying only lip service to his ideology.

-Maduro, meanwhile, has painted his rival as a pampered rich kid who represents a wealthy and venal Venezuelan elite - and their "imperial" financial backers in Washington.
+Maduro, meanwhile, paints his rival as a pampered rich kid who represents a wealthy and venal Venezuelan elite - and their "imperial" financial backers in Washington.

-A descendant of European Jews on his mother's side, Capriles comes from a wealthy family, but has sought to project a man-of-the-people image riding into slums on his motorcycle and nearly always wearing a baseball cap.
+A descendant of European Jews on his mother's side, Capriles does come from a wealthy family, but has sought to project a man-of-the-people image riding into slums on his motorbike and nearly always wearing a baseball cap.

 Maduro, a former member of a rock band and a union activist, rose to be Chavez's foreign minister and vice president, but has been playing up his modest roots at rallies, frequently calling onto stage fellow workers whom he recognizes.

-The campaign has been characterized by personal attacks from both candidates, plus a dose of surrealism from the folksy Maduro.
-While visiting Chavez's hometown, Maduro said he was visited by the late leader's spirit in the form of a little bird, a claim that was mocked by the opposition as crass populism.
+During a bitter, lightning campaign punctuated by highly personalized attacks from both candidates, Maduro has stressed his close ties to Chavez at every turn.
+He even said he was visited by the late leader's spirit in the form a little bird.

-Maduro poked fun at the opposition at his closing rally by perching a bird on his shoulder, a gesture that drew roaring cheers from the crowd, which included Argentine soccer legend Diego Maradona, who flew in to support Maduro.

 In a nation where Chavez's confrontational rhetoric helped fuel deep mistrust between his supporters and the opposition, both political camps have repeatedly accused the other of dirty tricks and fomenting violent plans.